-3.4 Professional Standards
+1.4 Professional Standards

-3.4.1 It is important that a culture of honesty and integrity in research is fostered and maintained in the University.
+1.4.1 It is important that a culture of honesty and integrity in research is fostered and maintained in the University.
 At the heart of all research, regardless of discipline, is the need for researchers to be honest in respect of their own actions and in their responses to the actions of other researchers.
 This applies to the whole range of research work, including methodological and experimental design, conduct, generating and analysing data, publishing results, and acknowledging appropriately the direct and indirect contributions of colleagues, collaborators and others.

-3.5 Research with human participants
+3.5.1 Research with human participants

-3.5.1 In accordance with the University Ethical Review process, approval from an appropriate research ethics committee or delegated officer (for taught student programmes) must be sought for all research which involves human participants, their tissue or data before the start of work.

-3.5.2 In research where human beings are the subject of physical tests or physical intervention, the Principal Investigator must submit protocols on ethical, health and safety procedures for approval by the relevant Research Ethics committee.
-Research meeting specific criteria may also subject to the approval of an appropriate national body after securing University Sponsorship.
-To check what approval(s) a study requires when working with the NHS and/ or clinical settings, please consult the Health Research Authority.

-3.5.3 Research using healthy volunteers as participants that requires medically qualified supervision to ensure the safety of participants, will be subject to the review and scrutiny prescribed in the University's Research Governance Standard Operating Procedures.
+- 3.5.2 In accordance with the University Ethics Review process, approval from an appropriate research ethics committee or delegated officer (for taught student programmes) must be sought for research which involves human participants, their tissue or data before the start of work.
+No approval may be granted retrospectively for data collection that has taken place in the absence of ethics review. - 3.5.3 In research where human beings are the subject of physical tests or physical intervention, the Principal Investigator must submit protocols on ethical, health and safety procedures for approval by the relevant Research Ethics committee.
+Research meeting specific criteria may also be subject to the approval of an appropriate national or international body after securing University Sponsorship13.
+To check what approval(s) a study requires when working with the NHS and/ or clinical settings, please consult the Health Research Authority14. - 3.5.4 Research using healthy volunteers as participants that requires medically qualified supervision to ensure the safety of participants, will be subject to the review and scrutiny prescribed in the University's Research Governance Standard Operating Procedures.